Appalasaisumanth/funcap/README.md

-demo vedio link: https://drive.google.com/file/d/1AeOqDQaDwh8d44tTKD67T1tjGoAygFYo/view contact me if any problem my-email:appalasaisumanth@gmail.com due to compression  clarity of vedio is reduced
+demo vedio link: https://drive.google.com/file/d/1AeOqDQaDwh8d44tTKD67T1tjGoAygFYo/view contact me if any problem my-email:appalasaisumanth@gmail.com due to compression  clarity of vedio was reduced

 a full felged mern stack E-commerce platform for ipl products(all products data is dummy data) implemented with different colours(themes) referring to each team with 4 teams RCB CSK MI SRH